ajaviaad/neuroweave/README.md

-# 🧠 NeuronMix: Runtime-Injected Transformer Variant with Custom Activation
+# Neuroweave

-**NeuronMix** introduces a novel Transformer variant built on top of Mistral-7B, using a patent-pending custom activation function, `AutoMixedActivation`, that dynamically applies different nonlinearities across neuron groups.
+**Neuroweave** introduces a novel Transformer variant built on top of Mistral-7B, using a patent-pending custom activation function, `AutoMixedActivation`, that dynamically applies different nonlinearities across neuron groups.
 Unlike traditional activation changes, this is applied **at runtime** via forward-pass patching — no retraining, no weight edits.

 ## 🚀 Key Highlights